dmbaturin/iproute2-cheatsheet/site/index.md

 <hr>

 TUN and TAP devices allow userspace programs to emulate a network device.
-The difference between the two is that TAP deviced work with Ethernet frames (L2 device), while TUN works with IP packets (L3 device).
+The difference between the two is that TAP devices work with Ethernet frames (L2 device), while TUN works with IP packets (L3 device).

 There are two types of TUN/TAP devices: persistent and transient.
-Transient TUN/TAP devices are created by userspace programs when they open a special device, and are destroyed automatically when the associated file descriptor is closed.
+Transient TUN/TAP devices are created by userspace programs when they open a special device and are destroyed automatically when the associated file descriptor is closed.
 Persistent devices are created with `ip` commands documented below.

 <h3 id="ip-tuntap-show">View TUN/TAP devices</h3>